benjaminhuanghuang/rust-study/_notes/Rust-advantage.md

+## Resource: memory, socket, file problem
+  - Use after free
+  - Double free
+  - Memory leak

-Rust programs are free from
+## Rust programs are free from

 - Dangling pointer — Live references to data that has become invalid over the course of the program